Self-Care as an Entrepreneur Shouldn’t be Optional

 But there is one catch to this – no mention of your business during this time.

 Somewhere along the way there became this misconception that all you should be doing is working your business.
-And yes, it should be a priority without question.
-However, never at the expense of your own happiness and wellbeing.
+And yes, it should be a priority without question however, this should never at the expense of your own happiness and wellbeing.

 Final Thoughts on Self-Care in your Business